Tok-ra/dvz_wmac/readme.md

 Regenerate the facies realizations using Zhuangshuang (Jason) Hou's files

 > Initial thoughts was to use Jason's SISIM.exe files
-> while it failed there's is a fixed array limit for nx, ny, nz in sisim.inc
+> while it failed since there's is a fixed array limit for nx, ny, nz in sisim.inc
 > We don't have the orginal source code to recomplile the sisim.exe
 > So I took the lastest GSLIB from www.gslib.com and compile new sisim (linux version)
+> The lastest GSLIB produce the same results as the old one, the major difference is the lastest Gslib use allocatable array
-> The input files were slightly different and modifiled.
+> The format of the input files were slightly different and modifiled.

 sisim dimention